panzerdp/dmitripavlutin.com/content/posts/159-trim-strings/index.md

 type: post
 ---

-A good practice when using string values from fields is to remove the whitespaces from the start and end of the strings.
+A good practice when using string values from form fields is to remove the whitespaces from the start and end of the strings &mdash; i.e. trim the string.

 In this post, I'm going to describe what is a whitespace and a line terminator character in JavaScript.